peat/desdemona/README.md

 `desdemona` will start a game.
 For help, add the `--help` flag.

+The current ASCII graphics are accurate for a dark color scheme terminal, where "○" renders as a dark disc with a light outline, and "●" renders as a solid light disc.
+If you're using a light color scheme, just pretend they're the opposite.

 ## Binaries

 * `desdemona` (the default) starts a game of Othello.